 - founding president of the National Youth Parliament Association,

 - former member of the University of Waterloo Senate,

 - former director of the Tukulik Foundation,

-- member of the board of directors of AmCham Canada,
+- former member of the board of directors of AmCham Canada,

 - chair of the capital fundraising project for St. Paul’s University College,